Babysitter Profile Writing Tips (Get More Job Offers!)

 Headline Writing Tips

-Some babysitting websites might have a big headline that appears at the top of your profile.
+Profiles on Kidsit have an optional headline that appears at the top.
 Consider this as your "catchphrase" as a babysitter.
-It's what will decide of parents decide to keep reading the rest of your profile or not, so it needs to be relevant and unique!
+This headline can determine if parents continue to read the rest of your profile or not, so it needs to be relevant and unique!

 A good headline is positive, specific, and descriptive.
 Try to look at the headlines other babysitters are using and make yours conveying a similar idea, but different.

-For headlines on babysitting websites, the norm is to use title capitalization.
-So don't make your headline either all lower or uppercase.
+It's the norm to use title capitalization for a headline, so don't make your headline either all lower or uppercase.
 You want to write it like it's the title of a book.

 Examples of good headlines